Nandhini31/CV/README.md

 I worked as a Software Quality Engineer and  Lead Release Operations Engineer at McAfee/Intel Security.
 My time at McAfee helped me build a strong foundation for my technical skills (Python,QA) as well as developing my leadership abilities (Scrum Master).I am also the co-founder of [womenhackfornonprofits](http://www.womenhackfornonprofits.com/), tech community for women.

-I am looking to work with a team who are passinate about writing clean code and build a product with their customers in mind.
+Post my time at Makers, I am looking to work with an energetic team committed to building innovative products that makes life exciting for its customers.

 ## Projects